nVidiaPriyadarshini/DataScienceLearning/README.md

 CodeBase: [https://github.com/nVidiaPriyadarshini/DataScienceLearning/tree/main/Text2SQLAppGeminiPro]

+## Project 3: Ensemble_Project

+A telecom company wants to use its historical customer data and leverage machine learning to predict behavior in an attempt to retain customers.
+The end goal is to develop focused customer retention programs

+The objective, as a data scientist hired by the telecom company, is to build a model that will help to identify the potential customers who have a higher probability of churn.
+This will help the company to understand the pain points and patterns of customer churn and will increase the focus on strategizing customer retention.

+CodeBase:

 # About Me
 Let’s connect at https://www.linkedin.com/in/vpnarayanan/ and exchange ideas about the latest tech trends and advancements! 🌟